Giulialorelli99/Operation-Analytics/lecture_2/README.md

 Gruppo_bello

 ## Folder convention
+We do not fixed any convention yet.

 ## list of lecture 2 deliverables
+Understanding how to operate simultaneously on github.

-## how to inspect the putt requst and peer review
+## how to inspect the pull requst and peer review
+TBD

 ## privaty rule: no tokes, private data, or screenshots of accounts
+TBD